koklala321/sudoku_game/README.md

 # sudoku_game
-credit to Jovanny Lemonad for Russo One
+credit to Tyler Dunn for 8-bit madness font